SamuelNavarro/bcspin/README.md

 - `DELETE /models/{version}` - Delete model version

-We would need to first empasize the fact that we don't care that much about where the model was trained.
-Since this is for a real-time inference system, as long as we are able to provide an endpoint an receive `POST` requests, we are fine regardless of the cloud environment.
+We would need to first empasize the fact that we don't care that much about where the model was trained. **Since this is for a real-time inference system**, as long as we are able to provide an endpoint an receive `POST` requests, we are fine regardless of the cloud environment.
 I used a plain fastapi endpoint for the example.
-We are cloud agnostic and we can adapt it for whatever cloud we need.
+We are cloud agnostic and we can adapt it for whatever cloud env we need.
-The consideration would have been different if the serving would be for batch inference, since we would need to source the data, it would be easierto stay where we have the data already, since we would avoid a lot of the headaches that the cloud env solves for us (in this case, gcp).
+The consideration would have been different if the serving would be for **batch inference**, since we would need to source the data, it would be easier to stay where we have the data, that would avoid a lot of the headaches that the cloud env solves for us (in this case, gcp).
 Having said that, if most of the services live in gcp, I would recommend to stay there an maybe deploy the endpoint in a vertex ai endpoint or Cloud Run.

-Regardless the previous considerations, deploying a model is a matter of taking a pkl file making it available to receive requests, regardless of where you host it, that be the same fastapi endpoint in ec2 or cloud run, a dedicated vertex ai endpoint of sagemaker endpoint, etc. For the sake of the example, I'm creating an endpoint in fastapi.
+Regardless the previous considerations, deploying a model is a matter of taking a pkl file and making it available to receive requests, regardless of where you host it (e.g. fastapi endpoint in ec2 or cloud run, a vertex ai endpoint or sagemaker endpoint, etc).
+For the sake of the example, I'm creating an endpoint in fastapi.

-I have experience in the AWS and since you mention that you use GCP, I decided to give it a try.
+I have experience in the AWS and since you mention that you use GCP, I decided to deploy it there.
 The app is deployed in https://sproxxo-127578390616.northamerica-south1.run.app/.
 You can checkout the swagger ui here: https://sproxxo-127578390616.northamerica-south1.run.app/docs

 ## Model Packaging and Versioning: